paypal-examples/v6-web-sdk-sample-integration/client/html-iframe/README.md

 To start this example:

 1. Start a server in the `server/` directory.
+Note, the server needs to provide the following endpoints:
+    1. `/paypal-api/auth/browser-safe-client-token`
+    2. `/paypal-api/checkout/orders/create`
+    3. `/paypal-api/checkout/orders/:orderId/capture`

 2. Start the iframe server.

     ```